 Reading Group Guide

-This reading group guide for Istanbul Passage was created in conjunction with The Literary Gallery Book Discussion Group.
-The suggested questions are intended to help your reading group find new and interesting angles and topics for your discussion.
+This reading group guide for Istanbul Passage includes suggested questions intended to help your reading group find new and interesting angles and topics for your discussion.
 We hope that these ideas will enrich your conversation and increase your enjoyment of the book.

 Topics & Questions for Discussion

 1. What do you think the book’s title, Istanbul Passage, means?
 Could it represent more than one thing?
 What different kinds of passages take place throughout the book?